MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMessagingPolicy.md

 ```

 ### -AllowStickers
 Determines whether a user is allowed to access and post stickers.
 Set this to TRUE to allow.
-Set this FALSE to prohibit
+Set this FALSE to prohibit.

 ```yaml
 Type: Boolean